nodownjs/spec/public/specs/1-getting-started/introduction.md

 ## Vision

 Nodown's vision for the future is to offer a complete solution that is easy to use, modern and continually improved.
 We are committed to listening to the community and providing tools tailored to users' needs.

+##

+>i # Note
+>i This documentation is written in Nodown with some custom elements permitted by the API

+## Footnotes

+[^lml]: Lightweight Markup Language is a term used to describe a markup language that is easy to read and write.
+Markdown is a good example of a lightweight markup language.